1910 Italy v France football match: Aftermath

-Italy's following match would be played 11 days later, on 26 May 1910: they would lose 6–1 to Hungary in Budapest.
-Before the outbreak of World War I, Italy and France would face each other annually.
+Italy's following match was played 11 days later, on 26 May 1910: they lost 6–1 to Hungary in Budapest.
+Before the outbreak of World War I, Italy and France faced each other annually.

-Four French players did not make any further appearance, namely Henri Sellier, whose only cap was this match against Italy, Henri Mouton, Daniel Mercier and Louis Bessière.
-Two only players would reach the ten caps: Jean Ducret (20), and Jean Rigal (11).
+Four French players did not make any further appearance, namely Henri Sellier, whose only cap was the match against Italy, Henri Mouton, Daniel Mercier, and Louis Bessière.
+Only two players reached ten caps: Jean Ducret (20) and Jean Rigal (11).

-Pietro Lana, the scorer of Italy's first goal and hat-trick, would only be called-up for the match against Hungary.
-Virgilio Fossati would fight for Italy in World War I and was killed in Monfalcone in 1916.
-Italy's coach Umberto Meazza would guide them until 1924.
-Italy would adopt the iconic blue shirt, probably as an homage to the Savoy reigning in the country, starting from their third match.
+Pietro Lana, the scorer of Italy's first goal and hat-trick, was only called-up for the match against Hungary.
+Virgilio Fossati fought for Italy in World War I and was killed in Monfalcone in 1916.
+Italy's coach, Umberto Meazza, guided them until 1924.
+Italy adopted the iconic blue shirt, probably as a homage to the Savoy reign in the country, starting from their third match.

-France and Italy would become two rival footballing nations.
-They have since met over 40 times, twice being in the final of the UEFA Euro 2000 final and the 2006 FIFA World Cup final with the former won by France and the latter won by Italy.
+France and Italy became two rival footballing nations.
+They have since met over 40 times, namely in the UEFA Euro 2000 final and 2006 FIFA World Cup final, with the former won by France and the latter by Italy.